 Rotisserie Beef Topside

-Beef Topside is a joint we have regularly in our home.
+Beef Topside is a joint we eat fairly regularly.
 I had been thinking for a while about trying this on the BBQ, but it was very much a question of how to cook it.

 The joint I cooked took about 55 minutes to cook and came out really tasty and succulent.
 There was a slight smokiness to the meat, a hint of garlic but the beefiness of the joint was still the prominent flavour.
 This will definitely become a regular cook but I think getting it off at a lower temperature is the way to go for me.